 * if you want to do the ‘Beyond the Basics’ course later.
 To do this course successfully you must know the basic controls of your camera, understand depth of field, know how to focus your camera both automatically and manually, and understand the relationship between aperture and shutter speed.
 If you were doubtful about any of these, you should do this course first.

 Enrolment is essential as we try to keep the number of people being accepted for this course to about 12.
 (Minimum number is 6) This is to allow individual time with the tutors as needed.
 Places are allocated in the order in which the enrolment form and course fee are received.
-Reminder: Today 14th Feb there is only only place available.
-Please contact me before making an enrolment.
+Reminder: Today 17th June there are 5 places available.